magento/pwa-studio/README.md

 * [upward-js](packages/upward-js) - Reference implementation of the UPWARD specification
 * [upward-spec](packages/upward-spec) - UPWARD specification and test suite

-## Other Packages
+## Other packages

-This repository also includes modules that are not managed by Lerna, because they are not meant to be distributed via NPM, and/or they should not have their dependencies centrally managed by Lerna.
+This repository also includes unpublished modules that are not managed by Yarn Workspaces.
+They are not configured as workspaces, so their dependencies are not hoisted and must be installed separately.

 * [pwa-devdocs](pwa-devdocs) - Project source for the [documentation site]

-## Quick Setup
+## Quick setup

 See the [Venia storefront setup][] topic for instructions on installing this project's dependencies and running the Venia storefront on top of an existing Magento backend.